What is breast implant illness?

 Explant Surgery Details

-Dr. Hirsch is very experienced with explant procedures and performs over 100 each year.
-Typically, an en bloc capsulectomy (without breast lift) takes around 2 hours or so.
-En bloc capsulectomy with breast lift is a 3 to 3.5 hour procedure depending on the breast size and implant size.
+Dr. Hirsch is very experienced with explant and capsulectomy procedures and performs over 100 each year.
+Typically, a total or en bloc capsulectomy (without breast lift) takes around 2 hours or so.
+Total or en bloc capsulectomy with a breast lift is a 3 to 3.5 hour procedure depending on the breast size and implant size.
+Dr. Hirsch will inspect the pectoralis muscle, and will repair it if necessary.
 Antibiotics are given intravenously within 1 hour of incision time per standard of care.
 These surgeries are performed under general anesthesia.
 He is happy to return implants to the patients if desired, and will take pictures/video as well.
+Patients may choose to send their capsules to the lab for pathology analysis and take cultures if desired.

 In most cases, drains are used during the procedures to help prevent fluid build up (seroma), which can increase inflammation and prolong healing.
 The drains are removed at the first postoperative visit which takes place one week after surgery.